Avelar

-Note: There are also several people with this name; an article is missing.

 Avelar is a civil parish of the municipality of Ansião, Portugal.
-It was a vila during two occasions: for the first time from November 12, 1514 through December 31, 1836; and for the second time from June 21, 1995 to the present day.
+It was a vila during two occasions: for the first time from November 12, 1514, through December 31, 1836; and for the second time from June 21, 1995, to the present day.

 Etymology

 The name avelar is said to come from the Latin avellanale or avellanal, related to hazels (Corylus avellana).

 The name was later appended to the town as a result of the Jewish expulsions from Spain (1391, 1492) and the subsequent resettlement of Jews in Portugal.

 History

 Antiquity

 An old Roman pathway connecting Conímbriga (modern day Condeixa) to Sellium (modern day Tomar) passed through the location of modern-day Avelar.

 Medieval history

 The first known reference to Avelar is from the year 1137, when Afonso Henriques (not yet King of Portugal) cites an "Avellaal" on the foral granted to Penela.
 In May 1219, King Sancho I granted Queen Maria Paes Ribeiro an estate in Almofala.

 In November 1221, King Afonso II, the grandson of Afonso I, gave the Avelar estate to Martim Anes, his alferes-mor (the standard-bearer of the Portuguese military of the time).